riteshramkhelawon/NetConstruct-task/README.md

 - Ability to reply to comments and save these appropriately in the Blog-Posts.json file

 ## Extras:
-- Use of ajax and JQuery for email validation (server-side)
+- Use of ajax and JQuery for email validation
 - Use of Bootstrap classes for responsive layout
 - Use of a github repo to deliver the assessment